ThatQuiz Test Library Take this test now

 C) When the artichoke is very small

-D) After the bracts fully open
+D) Before the bracts begin to open

 • 10.
 How should artichokes be harvested?